rtkaczyk/chess_problem/README.md

 $ ./run threads -Dapp.solvers=3 < main.in
 ```

 `app.solvers` property specifies the number of threads solving the problem.
-On my machine, best results were achieved using 3 threads.
+On my machine, best results were achieved using 3 threads (4 for bigger problems).